xtuml/bridgepoint/doc-bridgepoint/notes/10049_search/10049_search_ant.md

 4.1  xtUML Search shall support locating a structural element by matching the user input against the structural element's name.
-4.2  Search results shall be displayed in the Search view.
+4.2  Search results shall be displayed in the eclipse Search view.
-4.3  Double-clicking on a result entry in the Search view shall display the selected element in Model Explorer view.
+4.3  Double-clicking on a name-based result entry in the Search view shall display the selected element in Model Explorer view.
 Elements with associated graphical data shall also be displayed in a highlighted form on the canvas.
+4.4  The xtUML Search page shall be extended with a checkbox corresponding to name-based searching to match existing checkboxes for "Action Language" and "Description" searching.

 ### 5. Analysis